Ilyasahmed1999/Jarvis-1.0/README.md

-# jarvis
+# Jarvis
+Problem Statment: We are In the world of Technology.
+Where every thing is considered as binary either true or false.
+Now a days we have many virtual assistance such as
+                  google assistance, alexa, siri but everything has its own goods and bads.
+By using that virtual assistances we cant automate the tasks that we generally do on our day to day basis such as sending a mail, sending the whatsapp message and  opening any desktop application and reading the content of the website and Handling Word documents and the PDFs and Many More things...
+Solution: We have come up with the Python Desktop Application named as Jarvis. which has exactly all the functionality that we have in the existing virtual assistances.
+          and addition to that we have added the functionalities that user performs on daily basis and repeatedly.

-jarvis is basically a virtual assistant for the desktop or a laptop. as we know google assistant is best for the Android devices. but we don't have same for a desktop.We have for desktop such as siri and cortana. but everything has advantages and disadvantages
+Jarvis is basically a virtual assistant for the desktop or a laptop. as we know google assistant is best for the Android devices. but we don't have same for a desktop.We have for desktop such as siri and cortana. but everything has advantages and disadvantages

 Jarvis automate the task that generally a desktop user does repeatedly such as